Geometry on deformations of S1 singularities: Introduction

-See \cite{bk,diastari,gsg,hhnsuy,hnuy,sym,tari} for other studies using the normal form.
+See \cite{bk,diastari,gsg,hhnsuy,hhnuy,hnuy,sym,tari} for other studies using the normal form.
 The coefficients $a_{20}, a_{11}, a_{02}$ contain all the local second order geometrical information about the Whitney umbrella.
-An $S_1^\pm$ singularity are map-germ $\A$-equivalent to the map-germ defined by $ (u, v) \mapsto (u, v^2, v(u^2\pm v^2)) $ at the origin.
-See the center figures of Figures 1 and 2.
-It is known that the codimension one singularities of surfaces in 3-space is $S_1^\pm$ singularities by Mond's classification (c.f. {\rm \cite{mond}}, see also \cite{chenmatu}).
+An $S_1^\pm$ singularity is map-germ $\A$-equivalent to the map-germ defined by $ (u, v) \mapsto (u, v^2, v(u^2\pm v^2)) $ at the origin.
+See the center graphics of Figures 1 and 2.
+It is known that the codimension one singularities of surfaces in 3-space are $S_1^\pm$ singularities by Mond's classification (c.f. {\rm \cite{mond}}, see also \cite{chenmatu}).